DitherDude/pax/README.md

 # Hello!
 I'm just gonna add this readme rq b4 i push to github.
 I will likely work on this when I'm offline (read: on the train etc.) SO if commits may be pushed online a couple hours after made.
-The structs etc. shld be done in the root `lib.rs`, and implementaitons should be done in the main `main.rs` and nested `lib.rs`s.
+The structs etc. shld be done in the root `lib.rs`, and implementaitons should be done in the main `main.rs` and nested `mod.rs`s.
 > [!WARNING]
 > The most up-to-date version of this repo (at least what I'm adding) will be on my local NAS - github will receive the _commit_ updates, but the NAS will receive the _On Save_ updates.
 As such, please 🙏 make a PR if you wish to introduce breaking changes.